 The Bottom Line

 Question tree based PSA platforms provide more than self-service; they provide intelligent tools that help resolve common IT issues according to past client behaviour and rules-based criterion set by internal users.
-Both internal teams and clients will benefit
+Both internal teams and clients will benefit by having this type of interactive, intelligent tool to resolve and standardize common issues.

 Modern MSPs can reduce help desk ticket volumes without diminishing the quality of their service by adopting question tree based PSA solutions.
 Enhancing the knowledge base with an interactive question tree tool will expand a client’s ability to help themselves while reducing redundancy with common IT issues.